 - All objects must have a unique id (for certain dependent child components this may be qualified by an 'order'; in which case the 'id+order' must be unique).
-The id shall be persistent throughout the life of a given object and successive exchanges of data for it; an update of an object shall not change the id. - All objects having an id shall also have a version (if the version is not managed or is unknown, the value of "any" should be used. - As required by the concept of VERSION FRAME, all the versions of objects within a VersionFrame shall be coherent that is consistent and usable as a whole (but their actual version value can be stated on an individual object basis, that is, does not have to be the same on all instances).
+The id shall be persistent throughout the life of a given object and successive exchanges of data for it; an update of an object shall not change the id. - All objects having an id shall also have a version (if the version is not managed or is unknown, the value of "any" should be used. - As required by the concept of VERSION FRAME, all the versions of objects within a VersionFrame shall be coherent - that is consistent and usable as a whole.
+If coarse grained versioning is being used, it may be that all the elements have the same version level, but this does not have to be the case; the actual version value can be stated on an individual object basis if desired, that is, does not have to be the same on all instances.